Modified Barium Swallow

-- Tell the caregiver if you have ever had an allergic reaction to contrast solution.
+- Tell the healthcare provider if you have ever had an allergic reaction to contrast solution.

 - You may need blood, urine, or bowel movement tests before your procedure.
 You may also need a chest x-ray.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The day before your procedure:

-Ask your caregiver about directions for eating and drinking.
+Ask your healthcare provider about directions for eating and drinking.
 You may need to drink clear liquids, such as gelatin, broth, or clear fruit juice.

 The day of your procedure: